FERPA Information for Faculty

 Scores and grades on papers and exams, progress in a course, and deficiencies in a subject area, etc., are all examples of personally identifiable information that make up part of the student's education record.
 This information is protected under FERPA and parents may not have access to such information unless the student has provided written consent to release this information to the parent or the parent has demonstrated that the student is a dependent of the parent.
 Before talking to someone about a student or releasing information from an education record to a third party, including a parent, a faculty member should consult with the Registrar's office to determine whether the student has consented to the release of information to that person.
 Parents who have been given access by their student under FERPA, should be asked to provide documentation of their identity when asking for information from a student's education records.

 If non-directory information is needed to resolve a crisis or emergency situation, an education institution may release that information if the institution determines that the information is "necessary to protect the health or safety of the student or other individuals."
-When Goucher College is contacted to provide non-directory information in such a situation, including the location of a student on campus or the course schedule of a student, the request for information is referred to the Registrar's Office and /or Office of Public Safety who will determine an appropriate response to the request.
+When Goucher College is contacted to provide non-directory information in such a situation, including the location of a student on campus or the course schedule of a student, the request for information is referred to the Registrar's Office and /or Office of Campus Safety who will determine an appropriate response to the request.

 Letters of recommendation